Discrete Poisson hardcore 1D model and reinfections: Introduction

-0.2cm \vfil
+0.2cm

-{\bf Main hypotheses.} Our 1st hypothesis is that people are exposed to the infection {\sf uniformly} during the cycle of the epidemic, which is $N$ days in the paper, with some constant probability $\be$ per day.
-According to \cite{ChB,ChM}, the curves of the total number of detected infections in very many countries (all we considered) are essentially of Bessel type for phase 1 and are of linear type for phase 2.
-Actually, phase 1 has a relatively long period around the turning point when the curve is not far from linear as well.
-The uniformity assumption is perfectly applicable to the periods of linear growth of the total number of infections.
+{\sf Main hypotheses.} We assume that people are exposed to the infection {\sf uniformly} during the cycle of the epidemic, which is $N$ days in the paper, with probability $\be$ per day.
+According to \cite{ChB,ChM}, the curves of the total number of detected infections in very many countries (all we considered) are essentially of Bessel type for phase 1 and are of linear type for phase 2; a clear phase transition can be seen in many countries.
+However, it is very reasonable to assume that statistically the process is not far from linear.

-Moreover, the numbers of consecutive waves in many countries was like 3-6, which provides another reason to assume that the spread of Covid-19 linear {\sf statistically}.
-Generally, the {\sf Law of Large Numbers} (LLN) is always a rationale for the {\sf uniformity assumption} for such averages; 3-6 waves are sufficient for this.
-Not much will change statistically when considering the chances of reinfections if we try to incorporate the nonlinear (Bessel-type) parts of the curves.
+Moreover, the numbers of consecutive waves in many countries was like 3-6, which provides another reason to assume that the spread of Covid-19 is linear {\sf statistically}.
+Generally, the {\sf Law of Large Numbers} (LLN) is always a rationale for the {\sf uniformity assumption}.
+The averages over 3-6 waves are sufficient for this.
+Similarly, not much will change statistically for reinfections if we try to incorporate the ``exact" (Bessel-type) shapes of the curves of the total cases.
 0.2cm \vfil

 The 2nd hypothesis is that the impact of the vaccinations and (significant) number of undetected and asymptomatic cases can be addressed via diminishing the {\sf susceptible population} of a country.
 The size of population does not directly appear in the formulas.
 The vaccinations generally decrease $\be$, but the strains of Covid-19 increased their transmissibility during the epidemics.